Student Resources

 & Student Projects

 The Tufts University Art Galleries (TUAG) Student Programming Committee (SPC) incorporates student voices into TUAG affairs to make TUAG resources more available and relevant to the student body.
-The Board will consist of 6 student members working under the guidance of the manager of academic programs and TUAG graduate fellow.
-SPC members will be expected to attend weekly meetings on Fridays from 1-2pm, attend and promote TUAG programs, and complete ~4 hours/month of work outside of the weekly meetings for a total of approximately 8 hours/month during the academic year.
-Board members will be compensated for 22 hours per semester.
+The SPC consists of 6 student members working under the guidance of the manager of academic programs and TUAG graduate fellow.
+SPC members will be expected to attend weekly meetings on either Wednesdays 12-1pm or Fridays from 1-2pm, attend and promote TUAG programs, and complete ~4 hours/month of work outside of the weekly meetings for a total of approximately 8 hours/month during the academic year.
+SPC members will be compensated for 22 hours per semester.